 This art exhibition offers an immersive multimedia experience using multimedia channels and tools, allowing spectators to discover, explore, and experience Gucci’s environment through its creative vision of design and fashion.
 Gucci’s Archetype was first introduced in Florence, Italy, and then begins its global tour in Shanghai.

-The exhibition’s name refers to the original form from which all copies are made, and that creators can never reproduce them as every piece of art is unique.
+The exhibition’s name refers to the original form from which all copies are made, and that creator can never reproduce them as every piece of art is unique.

 “I thought it was interesting to accompany people in these first six years of adventure, inviting them to cross the imaginary, the narrative, the unexpected, the glitter.
 So I created a playground of emotions that are the same as in the campaigns, because they are the most explicit journey into my imagery”.Alessandro Michele, Gucci’s Creative Director